RunestoneInteractive/RunestoneServer/docker/README.rst

 If running on Windows, either:

     `Install Ubuntu on WSL2 <https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview>`_.
 Next, install then run
-    `Docker Desktop`_; see the note above on the initialization process.
+    `Docker Desktop <https://docs.docker.com/desktop/install/windows-install/>`_; see the note above on the initialization process.

     **OR**